stoplightio/spectral-rulesets/README.md

 - [APIs You Won't Hate](https://github.com/apisyouwonthate/style-guide) - An opinionated collection of rules based on advice in the book APIs You Won't Hate community.
 - [Box](https://github.com/box/box-openapi/blob/main/.spectral.yml) - Lots of [Custom Functions](https://meta.stoplight.io/docs/spectral/ZG9jOjI1MTkw-custom-functions) being used to enforce good practices that the Box API governance folks are interested in.
 - [Tranascom](https://github.com/transcom/mymove/blob/master/swagger-def/.spectral.yml) - Don't even think about using anything other than `application/json`.

-## Functional Rulesets

-Helping the API conform to requirements of some particular standard or tooling requirements.

-- [AWS Gateway](https://github.com/andylockran/spectral-aws-apigateway-ruleset) - Made by [@andylockran](https://github.com/andylockran) to help avoid some of the quirks of AWS Gateway's OpenAPI compatibility.
-- [OWASP API Security](https://github.com/stoplightio/spectral-owasp-ruleset) - Improve the security of your API by detecting common vulnerabilities as defined by OWASP and enforced with Spectral.

 ## OpenAPI Style Guides